-All was ready to complete my purchase in Dudley next Friday.
-I have now been asked to send a copy of my building insurance schedule by my solicitor as as she informs me that she is duty bound to validate that it is in order for the bank.
-What risks does the bank expect the insurance to cover?
+Due to complete my purchase in Dudley next Monday.
+I have now been asked to send a copy of my building insurance schedule by my solicitor as as she informs me that she is duty bound to validate that it is in order for the mortgage company.
+What does the insurance need to cover?

 All property lawyers on acting for banks would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
-There are some other issues such as the level of excess that are set out in a lender’s Part 2 instructions.
+There are some other issues such as the level of excess that are set out in a lender’s UK Finance Lenders’ Handbook conditions.
 These obligations are not unique to conveyancing in Dudley.